Nuntis-Spayz/flash-opencore/README.md

   2) edit the upload-macos.command in the files folder to reference the named .hex file
   3) edit build-mac-flasher.command to reference the named hex file or version number
-  4) run the build-mac-flasher.command to builf the Mac OS DMG redistributable if the command file does not run you will need to set the executable p[ermission chmod +x *.command in terminal
+  4) run the build-mac-flasher.command to builf the Mac OS DMG redistributable if the command file does not run you will need to set the executable permission chmod +x *.command in terminal